 Ryohin Keikaku aims to provide a healthy and safe working environment for all its employees.
 As of the end of August 2021, there were 9,665 employees (including 7,322 temporary and other employees)* working in Japan.

 *The number of part-time employees is calculated by regular working hours (8 man-hours) per day

 Each of our business sites will proactively address solutions to global health issues such as cholera, tuberculosis, pneumonic plague, and malaria.
 Employees (excluding part-time workers) are given annual physical examinations, including chest X-ray examinations that enable early detection of tuberculosis.
 Other preventive activities are also carried out.
 In addition, measures have been put in place to prevent the spread of COVID-19 and other globally prevalent infectious diseases.
 We are actively supporting counter-infection activities.
 We also conduct regular stress checks on our employees in Japan.

-Ryohin Keikaku has established a Labor, Safety and Health Committee to investigate and deliberate on matters related to health and safety and employee health management at our business sites.
+Ryohin Keikaku has established a Labor, Safety and Health Committee under the leadership of company executives to investigate and deliberate on matters related to health and safety and employee health management at our business sites.
 Although we have not received OHSAS 18001 (Occupational Health and Safety) certification, our health and safety managers, occupational physicians, and employee and union representatives hold monthly Labor, Safety and Health Committee meetings to discuss and resolve specific issues such as store and office safety management and employee health management and mental healthcare.
 Additionally, all store managers are certified as health and safety officers.
 In FY2018 and FY2019 respectively, 72 and 79 employees participated in courses on health & safety and employee healthcare.
 In FY2021 respectively, 123 employees participated in courses on health & safety and employee healthcare.